WaltSias/bootstrap-practice-jan-2024/README.md

 - [x] buttons.js - contains the actual code to make the buttons live
 - [x] buttons.css - contains classes to style the buttons
 - [x] added styled-buttons files, css, html, js for bootstrap
+- [x] added bootstrap to html for styling

 ## Contact